 - Similar to the Bose QC-35s, these headphones are equally expensive.

-If you’re a nerd when it comes to quality sound, the Sony will not disappoint.
+If you’re a nerd when it comes to quality sound, these Sony are often rated as one of the best noise cancelling headphones and will not disappoint.

 3. Apple AirPods Pro – Best In Ear Noise Cancelling Headphones